prismios/Prism/docs/index.md

 ### Pros
 - **No Jailbreak Required**: Enjoy tweaks without voiding your warranty.
 - **Native Feel**: Seamless integration with iOS.
-- **Safe and Secure**: Maintains Apple’s security mechanisms, and has a negligable (likely 0%) chance of bootloops, spinlocks, etc.
+- **Safe and Secure**: Maintains Apple’s security mechanisms, and has a negligible (likely 0%) chance of bootloops, spinlocks, etc.
 - **Any Modern Version**: Prism will never be properly patched, as it adheres to Apple's rules.

 ### Cons
 - **Limited System Access**: Some tweaks are restricted by iOS policies.
-- **Performance**: Prism requires a shortcut to be ran at all times, possibly draining the battery (Still less than a modern jailbreak, though).
+- **Performance**: Prism requires a shortcut to be run at all times, possibly draining the battery (Still less than a modern jailbreak, though).
 - **App Store Restrictions**: Prism cannot modify existing apps or inject tweaks.
-- **Jank**: Since Prism uses clever, never-before seen methods for its tweaks, they may be prone to slight bugs, graphic errors, and/or unfixeable negative elements.
+- **Jank**: Since Prism uses clever, never-before-seen methods for its tweaks, they may be prone to slight bugs, graphic errors, and/or unfixable negative elements.

 ---

+## ⚙️ Functionality

+Prism is largely powered by a unification between Apple's **native Swift APIs** and **Shortcut APIs/Actions**, which give us access to certain "private" APIs via XPC.
+Prism can communicate between itself(app and shortcut) via app groups and the local documents folder. **Prism requires the helper shortcut to be ran at all times**, but don't worry.
+It's quite seamlessly integrated with the system and has minimal battery impact; you wont even know it's there!
+Contrary to jailbreaks and exploits, as iOS gets updated, **we can only expect Prism to become more powerful**, as Apple continues to add unique actions to shortcuts and potentially useful APIs to their Swift toolkit.

-## 🧑‍💻 Tweaks
+## 🤝 Tweaks

-Prism utilizes a repository system, similar to your favourite jailbroken repository managers.
+Prism utilizes a **repository system**, similar to popular jailbroken repository managers.
+Its capabilities are rapidly expanding, leveraging Swift and Shortcuts APIs to provide near-jailbreak customization.
+Here's a breakdown of just a handful the available tweak categories and how they work:

-The capabilities of Prism tweaks are rapidly increasing and are only bound by the APIs provided by Swift and Shortcuts(surprisingly large).
-Currently, Prism has integration for the following tweak types:
+### **Icon Themes**

-- **Icon Themes**: Infinitely tweak your icons to a near-jailbreak level.
-Prism allows for custom imports and provides a library of first and third-party themes.
+- **Description**: Customize your app icons to achieve a near-jailbreak level of personalization.
+Import custom themes or explore a vast library of first- and third-party themes.
-- **Icon Layout Tweaks**: Manage the icon's layout, size, etc within the widgets.
-- **HTML Widgets (HS+LS)**: Render HTML/CSS/JS on the homescreens or lockscreen.
-- **Lockscreen Themes**: Customize your lockscreen to a near-jailbreak level.
-- **Custom Sounds**: Override certain sound events on your iDevice through shortcuts.
-- **Dock Tweaks**: Hide your dock(Dockland method), add new functionality to it, and more!
-- **Button Rebinds**: Override certain action events on your iDevice through shortcuts.
+- **Features**:
+  - Support for animated icons
+  - Dynamic icon effects
+  - Icon packs with one-tap apply
+- **How It Works**: Prism uses an iOS 17+ interactive widget to apply themes.
+It adapts to your wallpaper, creating a native feel.
+Pressing an icon triggers a helper shortcut that opens the corresponding app, ensuring seamless integration.

+### **Icon Layout Tweaks**
+- **Description**: Adjust your icon grid layout, spacing, and size for a cleaner or more customized aesthetic.
+- **Features**:
+  - Customize icon size and spacing
+  - Adjust margins and padding
+  - Save and apply multiple layouts
+- **How It Works**: Layout tweaks are applied via widgets that update in real time.
+Prism’s tweak JSON files allow manual adjustments for advanced users.

+### **HTML Widgets (HS+LS)**
+- **Description**: Add interactive or dynamic HTML, CSS, and JavaScript widgets to your homescreen or lockscreen.
+- **Features**:
+  - Display live data (e.g., weather, time)
+  - Create interactive animations
+  - Customize with CSS styles
+- **How It Works**: Prism uses WebKit views in widgets to render HTML content.
+Widgets can be pinned to the homescreen or layered over wallpapers.
+For lockscreens, they can be displayed using guided access or overlaid as static content.

+### **Lockscreen Themes**
+- **Description**: Redesign your lockscreen with dynamic visuals and custom elements.
+- **Method 1 (Recommended)**:
+  - **How It Works**: Prism replicates the PosterBoard app (Lockscreen view) using a free filesystem.
+With **Guided Access** enabled, it locks your phone to Prism’s lockscreen app, replicating Face ID authentication.
+  - **Pros**: Extensive customization, including animations and custom fonts.
+  - **Cons**: Limited notification support and no Raise-to-Wake.
+- **Method 2 (Alternative)**:
+  - **How It Works**: Uses a custom wallpaper overlay to mask elements like the clock, providing a minimal theme.
+  - **Pros**: Native notifications and Raise-to-Wake support.
+  - **Cons**: No interactivity, and updates are limited to once per minute.

+### **Custom Sounds**
+- **Description**: Replace system sounds with custom audio effects for specific events.
+- **Features**:
+  - Unlock sounds
+  - Notification sounds
+  - Custom charging sounds
+- **How It Works**: Prism uses shortcuts to trigger audio files stored within the app.

+### **Dock Tweaks**
+- **Description**: Modify your iPhone’s dock for both aesthetic and functional changes.
+- **Features**:
+  - Transparent docks
+  - Custom dock overlays
+  - Animated dock effects
+- **How It Works**: Visual overlays are applied using shortcuts.
+Prism offers a specialized "DockPlayer" tweak that integrates multimedia functionality.

+### **Button Rebinds**
+- **Description**: Remap hardware buttons to perform custom actions.
+- **Features**:
+  - Launch specific apps with button combinations
+  - Perform system functions
+  - Trigger shortcuts instantly
+- **How It Works**: Using accessibility APIs and event checks, Prism intercepts button inputs and reroutes them to your desired actions.
+Button rebinding is fully reversible and safe.

+Each tweak in Prism is designed to offer maximum personalization without compromising your device’s security.
+With ongoing updates and community contributions, the possibilities are constantly growing.
+Explore the tweak library and unlock your iPhone’s full potential with Prism!

 ---